GT-STAR-Lab/risk_adaptive_task_allocation/README.md

-# Risk Adaptive Task Allocation - IROS2021
+# Risk Adaptive Task Allocation - IROS 2021

 This includes all the code that was used to generate the results found in *Desperate Times Call for Desperate Measures:Towards Risk-Adaptive Task Allocation* by Max Rudolph, Sonia Chernova, and Harish Ravichandar, published in thr proceedings of IROS 2021.